sonu-paswan/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm
-Here you will find some basic program of DSA
+Here you will find some basic program of DSA.
 Pull request are welcome